Alex Verdugo Player Props: Red Sox vs. Guardians

 Alex Verdugo At The Plate

-- Among qualifying hitters in baseball, he ranks 22nd in batting average, 24th in on-base percentage, and 61st in slugging.
+- Among the qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 31st and he is 62nd in slugging.

+- In 70.2% of his 57 games this season, Verdugo has picked up at least one hit.
+He's also had 20 multi-hit games.

-- He has hit a home run in five games this season (8.9%), leaving the park in 2% of his trips to the dish.
+- He has gone deep in 8.8% of his games this season, and 1.9% of his chances at the plate.

-- Verdugo has had an RBI in 17 games this season (30.4%), including five multi-RBI outings (8.9%).
+- Verdugo has had an RBI in 18 games this year (31.6%), including five multi-RBI outings (8.8%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 58.9% of his games this year, with more than one run scored in 12.5%.
+- He has scored in 33 of 57 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.